tijnjh/ios-haptics/README.md

 this uses the `<input type="checkbox" switch />` (introduced in safari 17.4), which has haptic feedback when toggled

 every `haptic` call, it will create one of those in the background, toggle it, then remove it

+on devices that support it, `navigator.vibrate()` is called instead, so it works on android too

 ---